caldwell-matthew/fetch/README.md

 ### `full_restore()`

-- Rebuilds, throws, and fetches all DataDog tests from a JSON backup directory.
+- Rebuilds, throws, and fetches all Datadog tests from a JSON backup directory.